 The Historical Society web site is under construction.
 It is hoped that the Archives will make the resolutions available on their web site soon.
 For now, please search for Memorial Resolutions (in PDF form) on the Historical Society page.
 9-14-16

-Prof. Phillip Barkan's distinguished engineering career spanned nearly fifty years, both in the private sector and in academia.
+Professor Phillip Barkan's distinguished engineering career spanned nearly 50 years, both in the private sector and in academia.
 He was internationally recognized as a "master design engineer" in high-speed machinery.
 More recently, he became internationally well known for pioneering what is probably the first and most extensive graduate curriculum on design for manufacturability and the product design process.

 Rolf Arne Faste ~ 1943-2003

 Professor Rolf Faste's interest in design process and creativity extended to all areas of design engineering, art, product and architecture, as well as to the larger concerns of design technology and society.
 His later scholarship was focused on the interaction between creativity and culture.
-He was the Director of the Product Design Program, and he co-lead many workshops on creativity (Stanford report article).
+He was the director of the Product Design Program, and he co-led many workshops on creativity (Stanford report article).